-No matter how shocking, how salacious, or how thorough your disclosure experience was, you cannot shake the fact that he was still not being entirely truthful with you.
-You wonder if there are other things — more upsetting, more embarrassing, more illegal — that he’s not telling you.
-He was so resistant to being honest with you for so long, and now you find yourself wondering, “Does he really expect me to believe he’s capable of being completely truthful?”
+No matter how shocking, how salacious, or how thorough your disclosure experience was, you cannot shake the fact that he was still not being entirely truthful with you about his sex additions.
+You wonder if there are other things — more upsetting, more embarrassing, more illegal — that he's not telling you.
+He was so resistant to being honest with you for so long, and now you find yourself wondering, “Does he really expect me to believe he's capable of being completely truthful?"

 The disclosure process was supposed to provide some sort of closure, a stepping off point for rebuilding your relationship.
-But you find yourself completely unable to move past it.
+But, partners of sex addicts, you find yourself completely unable to move past it.
 You want to revisit it again and again, convinced that if you simply grill him hard enough, he will come clean with more information.

 You wonder if your trust has been shattered irreparably.
 You may be afraid you've become a cynical and suspicious person.

-You feel yourself pushing back against the power that is being offered to you.
-You are undermining your opportunities to rise up, and address your partner as an equal.
-You understand logically that demanding disclosure was an empowering move — but emotionally, you find yourself regretting it.
+Partners of sex addicts feel themselves pushing back against the power that is being offered.
+They are undermining your opportunities to rise up, and address the sex addict partner as an equal.
+They understand logically that demanding disclosure was an empowering move — but emotionally, they find themselves regretting it.